What to Look for in a Smart Mobile Device Management Strategy

 If your business is employing a BYOD mobile device management strategy, cross-platform support is crucial.
 As an absolutely bare minimum, it should be compatible with both Apple and Android devices, if not Blackberry as well.

 Scalability and Customization

 Mobile device management is not a one-size-fits-all realm.
-Every corporation has different and unique needs, and a good enterprise mobility solution needs to be able to be tailored to those needs, as well as being able to grow to accommodate increasing demand.
+Every corporation has different and unique needs.
+A good enterprise mobility solution needs to be able to be tailored to those needs.
+It should also be able to grow to accommodate increasing demand.
 This means support for a wide variety of features and uses, potentially through a suite of apps, widgets, or graduated payment plans.